pmcgover/24dev-demo/README.md

 ```
 * Install, run and test your applications on a live OSGeo DVD, flash drive or virtual machine.
 * Run the install script to clean up the 24dev file system.
 Perhaps retain the last [backup tar file](24dev-demo/backup).
 * Optionally include a verification screenshot of your 24dev program and github account.
+See [README-install2Osgeo.md](24dev-demo/apps/install2Osgeo/docs/README-install2Osgeo.md)
 * Copy/push your changes to your local github repository or see: [Working with remote git repositories](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
 * Below are commands to commit your changes:
     * Navigate to your local git working directory.